SumanRoy004/gen-ai/README.md

 ```

 # Usage
-1. Ensure that you have installed the required dependencies.
+1. Ensure that we have installed the required dependencies.
 2. Run app.py by executing:
 ```bash
 streamlit run app.py

 ```
-3. The application will launch in your default browser,displaying the user interface.
+3. The application will launch in our default browser,displaying the user interface.

 ## References